 This is another of “my” features where I make graphics of quotes.
 That’s really about it, but it has pretty quotes and graphics, so I don’t think I need to say much more.

-This is a very popular meme from The Broke and the Bookish.
+This is a very popular meme originally hosted by The Broke and the Bookish and now found on That Artsy Reader Girl.
 Obviously it takes place on Tuesday, and it involves different topics for which you choose ten books/authors/etc. I don’t do this every week – I pick and choose topics I like and sometimes I get busy – but I’m getting better at doing it weekly, plus I have some old topics that I can use in place of topics I don’t feel like doing.

 this weekly roundup post was created by Jordyn of Ten Cent Notes